Silting reduction and Calabi--Yau reduction of triangulated categories: Silting reduction versus Calabi--Yau reduction

 Assume that $(\ct,\ct^{\fd},\cm)$ is a $(d+1)$-Calabi--Yau triple.
 We keep the notation in Section~\ref{ss:setup}.
 Consider the triangle quotient

 which we call \emph{Amiot--Guo--Keller cluster category} of $\ct$.
 Let $\pi\colon\ct\rightarrow\cc$ denote the canonical projection functor.
 We define a full subcategory $\cf$ of $\ct$ by

 Now we give the following generalisation of fundamental results due to Amiot and Guo \cite{Amiot09,Guolingyan11a} to our setting of $(d+1)$-Calabi--Yau triples.
 In particular, the statement (b) says that $\cf$ is a fundamental domain of $\cc$ in $\ct$.
-We give a detailed proof in in this subsection, which improves the proofs of \cite{Amiot09,Guolingyan11a}.
+We observe that a hidden key point of the proofs in \cite{Amiot09,Guolingyan11a} is the existence of right and left adjacent t-structures in (CY3) and (CY3$^{\op}$).
+This motivates our study in Section~\ref{section:adjacent t-structures} and enables us to make the generalisation.

 \begin{theorem} \begin{itemize} \item[(a)] The category $\cc$ is a $d$-Calabi--Yau triangulated category. \item[(b)] The functor $\pi\colon\ct\to\cc$ restricts to an equivalence $\cf\to\cc$ of additive categories. \item[(c)] $\pi(\cm)$ is a $d$-cluster-tilting subcaegory of $\cc$ and $\pi\colon\cm\to\pi(\cm)$ is an equivalence. \end{itemize} \end{theorem}